 Additionally, 85% of black homicide victims are male.
 The last time I brought this up in a conversation, a white feminist scoffed and said “well that’s their fault,” which implied that victims of gang violence somehow deserved it.
 That’s similar to the victim-blaming we see with reference to rape.

-The article “The Myth of White Fragility and How Social Justice Warriors Fail To Understand Their Critics” (archive) by Ben Morris gives a good overview for race.
+The article “The Myth of White Fragility and How Social Justice Warriors Fail To Understand Their Critics” (archive) gives a good overview for race:

 Leftist media outlets like Buzzfeed, Salon, Mic, Alternet, Vice, and the Huffington Post continue to publish anti-white articles that creates the aversion.
 Articles like “21 Things White People Ruined in 2015,” “White People, If You’re Not Part of the Solution, You’re Part of the Problem,” and “White America is complicit: Charleston, Dylann Roof and the country’s real race war,” is the kind of crap that has turned non-racists into racists.
 No legitimate publication would dare write an article that lists the things black people ruined; and the people responsible for writing an article blaming every Latino for the crime of an individual would be fired from their positions so quickly a smoke trail would appear.
 By looking at any comment section tied to these ridiculous stories, you will see people mentioning the blatant hypocrisy.
 By searching “White People,” on Vice’s website you will see tags titled, “Fuck White People,” “White People Are Dumb,” and “Why Are White People Terrible,” which perfectly illustrates the problem.